hzwer/Practical-RIFE/README.md

 (add slomo effect, the audio will be removed)

 ### Model training
-The whole repo can be downloaded [here](https://drive.google.com/file/d/1zoSz7b8c6kUsnd4gYZ_6TrKxa7ghHJWW/view?usp=sharing).
+The whole repo can be downloaded from [v4.0](https://drive.google.com/file/d/1zoSz7b8c6kUsnd4gYZ_6TrKxa7ghHJWW/view?usp=sharing), [v4.12](https://drive.google.com/file/d/1IHB35zhO4rr-JSMnpRvHhU9U65Z4giWv/view?usp=sharing).
 However, we currently do not have the time to organize it well, it is for reference only.

 ### To-do List
 Multi-frame input of the model